chrper80/Milestone-project2/README.md

 ## Bugs

 I have had some troubles getting the footer to stay down on the homepage, since i have so little content there.
-I wanted to practice using css grid in this project, so i didn´t get the [Method i got from the tutorteam](https://matthewjamestaylor.com/bottom-footer) to work.
+I wanted to practice using css grid in this project, so i didn´t get the [method i got from the tutorteam](https://matthewjamestaylor.com/bottom-footer) to work.
 Instead i found [this method](https://dev.to/niorad/keeping-the-footer-at-the-bottom-with-css-grid-15mf).
 It worked pretty well.
 Note to self though, i need more practice using the grid and it´s a good idea to have enough content on the pages to keep it down.

 ## Testing